Drunken Cranberry Sauce

 When it was initially made, it was conceived and executed in about 10 minutes before we sat down for Friendsgiving dinner… and it was utterly perfect.

 I’d purchased cranberries, knowing I wanted to make a simple cranberry sauce for the meal with them.
+I completely forgot about them until everyone was at our home, and we were carving the turkey.

 There’s something so sweet and lovely about a simple side, and this cranberry sauce is that to a tee.
+It’s also one of my favorite dishes to pair with a holiday meal because it plays well with so many flavors.

 Other holiday recipes that involve cranberries: Cranberry Turkey Puff Pastry Tartlets | Cranberry Feta Brussels Sprout Salad with Candied Pecans and Warm Bacon Vinaigrette | Puff Pastry Baked Brie with Cranberry Chutney

 Need holiday food inspiration?
-Be sure to swing by my Thanksgiving Recipe Index for tons of recipes!
+Be sure to swing by my Thanksgiving Food Recipe Index for tons of recipes!

 Make your holidays easier with this FREE Less Stress Holiday Cheat Sheet.
 It includes a menu, grocery list, cooking timeline and more.